karletonz1/network-security-portfolio/03-network-devices/network-standards.md

 - Applied to the Inter-Router LACP Backbone.

-- Applied to Server and Storage segments to reduce CPU overhead during high-volume transfers.
+- Applied to Servers connections.
-Note: in a production environment, there would be specific instances where an MTU higher than 1500 would be needed to accomodate jumbo frames.
-This rationale has not been applied to this lab.
+ℹ️ In a production environment, there would be specific instances where an MTU higher than 1500 would be needed to accomodate jumbo frames.
+Specific storage devices have not been applied to this lab.